dxc-technology/halstack-react/lib/src/checkbox/readme.md

         <td><code>function</code></td>
         <td></td>
         <td>No</td>
-        <td>This function will be called when the user clicks the radio.
+        <td>This function will be called when the user clicks the checkbox.
 The new value will be passed as a parameter.<br>
         </td>
     </tr>
 </table>